 Gold is the best-known and most invertible precious metal.
 It is unique because of its durability (it does not corrode), its ability to mold and its ability to conduct heat and electricity.
 While it has some industrial uses in dentistry and electronics, it is mainly used to make jewelry or as currency.
 Copper has a wide variety of commercial and industrial uses.
+Additionally, gold can be purchased for an Individual Retirement Account (IRA) - allowing you to buy gold for IRA investments.

+Additionally, Gold IRA rollovers are becoming increasingly popular for those looking to diversify their retirement portfolios.
 Most copper is used in electrical applications because metal is a great conductor of electricity.
 Copper is also commonly used in components that keep engines running.
 Platinum is the third most popular precious metal among investors today.
 If you're wondering which is the best metal to invest in, platinum could be up to the task.

 Gold and silver are the most popular precious metals.
 However, there are also many other types of precious metals, such as platinum and palladium.
 In other words, metal is not only purchased by investors, but also by manufacturers who then use it in a variety of ways.
 Major bullion ETFs don't allow the average investor to physically receive the underlying metal.